WouterStulp/MinecraftServer/README.md

 5. If you look in the chest you see a chest.
 6. Click on the chest, this is the stock of the shop. ( it takes a moment to update the stock)
 7. When someone clicks on the green or red dye they buy or sell something from your shop.

+# Bluemap
+The server map is availiable at serverIP:8100